Revenge of an Actress: Release and reception

 Revenge of an Actress was released in 1929, going on tour across China with stops that included Suzhou, Beijing, and Wuxi.
-During the intermission, she would stand on stage and speak with audience members, obtaining feedback.
+During the intermission, Wang would stand on stage and speak with audience members, obtaining feedback.
 The film was reportedly a commercial success, allowing Wang to leave the film industry.
 She used part of the profits to finalize her divorce from her estranged husband, with other profits being used to study cosmetology.
 In 1930, she opened the Hanlun Beauty Salon in Shanghai.